centreon/centreon-archived/doc/en/release_notes/centreon-2.7/centreon-2.7.4.rst

 Warning
 =======

-This script should be run once and only once;
+This script should be run once and only once.

 If an operator has modified/corrected special characters or accented since the 2.7.0 update, processing performed by the script will truncate the string to turn on the first special or accented character.
 It will then be necessary to change the impacted objects to manually update them.
 (The script can unfortunately provide the list of impacted objects.

 All contents of table type "varchar", "char" or "text" will be updated

 Prerequisites